BartyPitt/RoboticsProject/docs/gazebo_simulations.rst

 Word of advice: simulate, simulate, simulate.
 Until everything works perfectly in the simulation.

 Note that the actual Franka Emika robot costs several thousand Euros, and you will have a very limited time with the actual robot.
 You can save a lot of time by simulating everything on your computer.
+By simulating, you can potentially avoid getting the robot to do unexpected things.
+E.g spin around and smash into the wall behind.
+It would be a very expensive error.

 Running on Gazebo
 ----------------------